mtavares21/TOP-Members_Only/README.md

 ### Objective

-Use PassaportJs to allow users to login to the app and only allow club members to see the names of the posted messages author's.
+Implement PassaportJs Local Strategy for authentication and only allow club members to see the names of the posted messages author's.

 ### Description